HOME • SEARCH • EMAIL • ABOUT

 Nito's varieties of common names is confusingly shared among four species of plants belonging to the Family Schizaeceae / Gemus Lygodium: (1) Nito, Lygodium circinnatum, nitong puti, nitoan (2) Nitong puti, Lygodium flexuosum, nito nga purao (3) Nitong-pula, Lygodium japonicum, nito, nito-a-purao (4) Nito-nitoan, Lygodium scandens, nitong parang, nito.

 Lygodium japonicum (Thunb.)
-Sw. is an accepted name.
-The Plant List
+Sw. is an accepted species.
+KEW: Plants of the World Online

 Other vernacular names